GlitzyM/face-recognition-backend-api/README.md

-# THis is the backend server for the face-recognition app.
+# This is the backend server for the face-recognition app.